celsworth/octolux/doc/MQ.md

 $ mosquitto_pub -t octolux/cmd/read_input -m 1
 ```

-This will prompt a further MQ message of `octolux/inputs/1` (as above), and additionally `octolux/result/read_input` will be sent with `OK` when it's complete.
+This will prompt a further MQ message of `octolux/masterinputs/1` (as above), and additionally `octolux/result/read_input` will be sent with `OK` when it's complete.

+Note for parallel inverters you need to do some post-processing.
+The SOC values need to be averaged to get the agrigated battery SOC.
+All the other values need to be summed together.

+To match the Lux monitoring web-app you need to do slightly more.

+`House Consumption is a sum of p_inv, p_to_user and p_pv of both inverters.`
+`p_to_user is the direct import from the grid.`

 ## Controlling the Inverter